 - Diagnosis occurred most frequently between the ages of 5 and 14, with 27 percent diagnosed between ages 5 and 9, and 5 percent diagnosed between ages 10 and 14.

-This isn’t a new trend, as the CDC’s SEARCH database has been tracking T1D incidence and prevalence in both youth and adults since 2000 and
+This isn’t a new trend, as the CDC’s SEARCH database has been tracking T1D incidence and prevalence in both youth and adults since 2000 and each CDC report issued through the years shows an increase in rates.

 CDC analysis of health data through 2018 also revealed trends in type 2 diabetes and prediabetes: